Support for your emotions and wellbeing

 Dr Peter Harvey has written a useful article about the time after treatment and can be found on his link: workingwithcancer.co.uk/wp-content/uploads/2013/03/After-the-treatment-finishes-then-what.pdf

-The psychological aspect of cancer can have a significant impact of you.
+The psychological aspect of cancer can have a significant impact on you.
 Many of our mums experience both wanted and unwanted changes in emotions as a result of a cancer diagnosis and treatment.
 Some mums find optimism helps manage the diagnosis, treatment and beyond, while others may experience; guilt, fear, anger, sadness, and anxiety.
 These emotions can change over time and all are normal reactions to what you are experiencing.

-The psychological impact of cancer is not always discussed or supported in the same way as the physical treatment and it is important that our mums receive support at a time which is right time for them, sometimes this can be weeks, months or even years after the diagnosis and treatment.
+The psychological impact of cancer is not always discussed or supported in the same way as the physical treatment and it is important that mums receive support at a time that is the right time for them, sometimes this can be weeks, months or even years after the diagnosis and treatment.
 The psychological impact of cancer can last for years and be greater around hospital appointments or anniversaries.

 The diagnosis and treatment of cancer create intense and overwhelming feelings which can be difficult to experience.
 Some of the common ones are:

 There can be feelings of guilt that you have cancer in the first place, that somehow you were living wrong, or doing something to bring it on is common.
 A position unfortunately that sometimes media and self-help manuals can exacerbate.
 There can be feelings of guilt about making treatment choices, the effects of treatment on your baby in the short and long term.
-You may also feel guilty if you are unable to breast feed your baby and that that you are unable to be the mum you wanted to be because of the impact of the diagnosis and treatment.
+You may also feel guilty if you are unable to breastfeed your baby and that that you are unable to be the mum you wanted to be because of the impact of the diagnosis and treatment.

 Cancer can create a great deal of fear including how you are going to manage treatment, look after your children as well as what the future holds and fear of dying.
 It can be difficult to talk about these fears with loved ones as you may want to try and protect each other.

 Feeling angry is a common reaction to a diagnosis of cancer and can range from mild frustration to rage.
 You may feel that cancer has taken away your chance to have a ‘normal’ pregnancy or it has overshadowed the pregnancy completely, as well as had a huge impact on being a new mum.
 You may feel angry at this and how unfair it seems.
-You may also feel jealous of other mums who get to go through pregnancy without the huge cloud of cancer effecting it all.
+You may also feel jealous of other mums who get to go through pregnancy without the huge cloud of cancer affecting it all.
 You may also feel angry at how people treat you and that relationships have changed.

-If the sadness is distressing or long lasting, please speak with your health care team to see what support can be put in place for you.
+If the sadness is distressing or long-lasting, please speak with your healthcare team to see what support can be put in place for you.